-A full-scale OOS investigation may include additional laboratory testing.
-A number of practices are used during the laboratory phase of an investigation.
-These include (1) retesting a portion of the original sample and (2) resampling.
+A full-scale OOS investigation may include additional laboratory testing beyond the testing performed in Phase I. These include (1) retesting a portion of the original sample and (2) resampling.

 1. Retesting

 Part of the investigation may involve retesting of a portion of the original sample.
 The sample used for the retesting should be taken from the same homogeneous material that was originally collected from the lot, tested, and yielded the OOS results.
 For a liquid, it may be from the original unit liquid product or composite of the liquid product; for a solid, it may be an additional weighing from the same sample composite prepared for the original test.